blakeblackshear/frigate/docs/docs/configuration/restream.md

     ...
 ```

-**NOTE:** This does not apply to localhost requests to there is no need to provide credentials when using the restream as a source for frigate cameras.
+**NOTE:** This does not apply to localhost requests, there is no need to provide credentials when using the restream as a source for frigate cameras.

 ## RTMP (Deprecated)